-The hospital was founded in 1627 and was used until it was pillaged during the French invasion.
+The Hospital de los Venerables was founded in 1627 and was used until it was pillaged during the French invasion.
 In 1840, part of the building became a textile factory and residents were forced to leave until the factory was eventually closed and the former residents could return.

 Both the hospital and its church are excellent examples of the cheerful Baroque architecture that is so characteristic in Seville.

-The hospital's two-storeys wrap around a beautiful central patio with a fountain and various orange trees.
+The hospital's two stories wrap around a beautiful central patio with a fountain and various orange trees.
 Although, the most interesting thing to visit is undoubtedly the church; one of the city's most striking religious buildings.

 Once you walk through the church door, you'll be taken aback by the unique paintings covering the vault and walls, and the main altarpiece dating back to 1889.